 If application budgets exceed the highest dollar amount outlined under the "Estimated Funds Available" section within this funding announcement, the application will be considered ineligible and will not be reviewed for further consideration.
-IHS will not return the application.
-The applicant will be notified by e-mail or certified mail by the Division of Grants Management (DGM) of this decision.
+If deemed ineligible, IHS will not return the application.
+The applicant will be notified by e-mail by the Division of Grants Management (DGM) of this decision.